Author & Choctaw Storyteller

 An avid collector of tribal stories, Tingle has guest-lectured on numerous college campuses on Native American folklore, and in 2003 earned his Master of Arts degree in the English Department at the University of Oklahoma, focusing on contemporary American Indian narratives.
-He currently teaches an onsite summer storytelling course through the university, “Oral Literature of the Southwest,” consisting of morning classes and afternoon guided tours of the pueblos and sites surrounding Santa Fe, New Mexico.

 In May of 2004, Tingle founded the Choctaw Storytelling Festival, a three-day celebration of the Choctaw narrative: traditional, historical, and personal.
 Joining tribal elders with youthful attendees, the festival promotes the ongoing transmission of foundation stories so critical to the Choctaw community.
 Stories are told in the Choctaw language as well as English.